THE CRISIS IN OUR COMMUNITIES.

 Food and rent price rises are rising far beyond wages.

-It is low-income households who will feel this pain the hardest.
+It is low-income households who are feeling this pain the hardest.

-At Money A+E, we are already seeing our most vulnerable clients struggling to stay afloat.
+At Money A+E, we are seeing our most vulnerable clients struggling to stay afloat.

 More and more people need our support with ‘deficit budgets’: meaning that their income simply does not cover their household expenses.

 50% increase in rent arrears for our clients in 2021.